Lips7/Matcher/README.md

 ## Design

-Currently most features are besed on [aho_corasick](https://github.com/BurntSushi/aho-corasick), which provides ability to find occurrences of many patterns at once with SIMD acceleration in some cases.
+Currently most features are based on [aho_corasick](https://github.com/BurntSushi/aho-corasick), which provides ability to find occurrences of many patterns at once with SIMD acceleration in some cases.

 For more implement details, see [Design](./DESIGN.md).